UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification: Introduction

-We approach the design of a cell radiomics backbone by examining the State-of-the-Art, the hybrid Attention-Mamba architecture, which has recently shown strong performance on radiomics-like sequential data.
+We approach the design of a backbone by examining the State-of-the-Art, the hybrid Attention-Mamba architecture, which has recently shown strong performance on image and text data.
 This architecture effectively combines the complementary strengths of Transformers \cite{transformer, swintransformer} and Mamba~\cite{mamba}, achieving enhanced sequence modeling capability.
 Jamba \cite{jamba, jamba1.5} is a representative implementation of this hybrid framework.
 However, its design enforces a fixed ratio between Transformer and Mamba layers, constraining architectural flexibility.
-Moreover, we observe that this structure tends to overfit when applied to cellular radiomics data (see Section~\ref{sec: exp} for detailed analysis).
+Moreover, we observe that this structure tends to overfit when applied to limited image data (see Section~\ref{sec: exp} for detailed analysis).
 While MFuser\cite{MFuser} also adopts a hybrid configuration, it operates only as an adapter module and thus remains limited in representational capacity.